Skip to main content

 Leveraging Peptides for Anabolic Support

 Beyond direct hormone replacement, another sophisticated strategy involves the use of peptide therapies.
 Peptides are short chains of amino acids that act as precise signaling molecules.
-Certain peptides can stimulate the body’s own production of (GH), a key anabolic agent for bone tissue.
+Certain peptides can stimulate the body’s own production of growth hormone (GH), a key anabolic agent for bone tissue.
 This approach is distinct from administering synthetic GH, as it prompts a more natural, pulsatile release from the pituitary gland.

 The primary peptides used for this purpose are Growth Hormone Releasing Hormones (GHRHs) and Growth Hormone Releasing Peptides (GHRPs).